Skip to Content

 Roast Level: Medium/Dark

 Our #1 best-selling coffee, this offering from the Huehuetenango region of Guatemala comes from the Asociacion Barillense de Agricultores (ASOBAGRI) co-op.
 Not only does it fit the classic chocolatey Guat profile, but it’s smooth to boot!
-You’ll find a medium/full body with notes of chocolate, sweetness, and hints of roasted nuts.
+You’ll find a nice full bodied cup with notes of chocolate and roasted nuts.
+We roast this one to the darker side of medium to enhance the chocolatey notes, but this is NOT a dark roast (no oil on the beans!).
+We highly recommend this offering to those who maybe haven't bought beans from a local roaster before: it's a great "middle of the road" coffee for gatherings and events, while having way more complexity and sweetness than anything you'd find at the grocery store.

 Honduras Light Roast